 Paintings include two of the largest Guardis existing, of Venice, and ten smaller ones.
 There are Cuyps and other Dutch paintings, pretty Bouchers, and many English paintings by Gainsborough and Reynolds, mostly of beautiful women of the day, often mistresses of the wealthy.
 Imagine also ceiling and doorway paintings, drawings, and magnificent needlepoint screens of myths and courtly scenes.
 Even the Billiard Room was filled with china, snuffboxes, and cabinets overflowing with treasures.
 Every lamp, door, drape swag, tray or table was among the finest in the world.

-Our KCWC group heard a lecture with slides before entering the house, and in the rooms spoke with extremely well informed docents.
+Our KCWC group heard a lecture with slides before entering the house, and in the rooms we spoke with extremely well informed docents.
 The gift shop at the end was extensive, including guidebooks on the furnishings, and wines.
 Because of the time limitations of the bus, I could hardly explore the grounds, including the stables, restaurant, wine cellars (15,000 bottles), and acres of gardens, high on a bluff.
 (Wines include Chateau Lafite Rothschild and Chateau Mouton-Rothschild.)
 The family began when Meyer Amschel’s five sons went to Frankfurt, Vienna, London, Naples, and Paris to establish financial centers.
 In 1822, the Austro-Hungarian monarchy declared them barons.
 Their coat of arms is five arrows on a red shield.

-Joe and Mary traded their Charleston dock and Wando river home for an urban visit to us.
+Friends Joe and Mary traded their Charleston dock and Wando river home for an urban visit to us.
 We visited them in South Carolina last month and learned that a Vietnamese custom is for both sets of parents to accompany their children on the honeymoon, to get acquainted.
 They’ll do that soon, as their son marries in Saigon.
 Navy classmate Kent, who lives close by, joined Joe and Mike in recollections.
 Austin’s Jane Scraggs got a chance to visit the singing at the pub on Sunday night with us and to see where the horses live in Bathhurst Mews.
 Joe and Sylvia, our dear artist friend, came for a wonderful dinner.
-Our calendar has been full, but fun.
+Our calendar is full but fun.

 London is abuzz with Edwina Currie’s new autobiography revealing her four year affair with John Major, Conservative PM after Margaret Thatcher.
 Several people had to leave office after charges of their own dalliances, but all this was fifteen years ago.
-Tony Blair, Labor, gave a masterful speech to his party, pledging more and better in hospital, transit, and educational reform.
+Tony Blair, Labor, gave a masterful speech to his party, pledging more and better hospital, transit, and educational reform.
 No one in the opposition looks able to challenge him.
-Bill Clinton’s visit will cap the last day in the tarnished and worn old seaside town of Blackpool, a place reminiscent ofbeer and cotton candy for many vacationers.
+Bill Clinton’s visit will cap the last day in the tarnished and worn old seaside town of Blackpool, a place reminiscent of beer and cotton candy for many vacationers.
 A tube strike left millions stranded, unable to get to work, and frayed many tempers.
 September was the driest in years, warm and beautiful.
 On one of our bike rides, we came upon an Army display at Horseguards: big green rocket launchers, trucks, tanks, and more, luring new recruits and tire-kickers.

+I close with adelightful email from our daughter Ellen, who started with an idea from graduate school over ten years ago and found success and a husband-partner in the process.
 “It was 5 years ago that we sold the 1st Protocall and started the new, current Protocall.
 We had only 5 employees and were in a small office about 2 miles away.…We have won every major industry award, have been written up in every local newspaper, have had visits from Senators, Congressmen and the Gov's staff.
 We did it all by refinancing the University Terrace house over and over to make payroll, and by wearing lots of hats for lots of years.
 “Today our office is decorated with blue, green and white balloons – the accidental Protocall colors - we have 2 vats of Starbucks in the break room, along with trays of bagels, donuts, etc. We'll have several large cakes at lunch, and tonight both here and in our Baltimore office.
-Of course someone keeps taking all the little sugar packets from the coffee stand, but otherwise, it's a very nice day.”
+Of course someone keeps taking all the little sugar packets from the coffee stand, but otherwise, it's a very nice day.